gocd/docs.go.cd/faq/tester_what_has_changed.md

+---
+description: When updating your testing environments to a new version, it is useful to know what changes have been made since it was last updated.
+keywords: gocd, test environments, pipeline activity, user acceptance testing
+---

-# What has changed in the current version?
+# What has changed in the current GOCD version?

 When updating your testing environments to a new version, it is useful to know what changes have been made since it was last updated.
-Since there is currently no way to get this information in Go automatically, there are some extra steps we must take.
+Since there is currently no way to get this information in GoCD automatically, there are some extra steps we must take.

 ## Example usage